Sonde Raw Data

 Example Usage

 Python’s popular data science library Pandas is a great way to explore the data.
-For example, to see how many launches there were in 2022:
+For example, to see how many unique sondes were reported in 2022:

 In [1]: import pandas as pd